kantaranas/DataBootcampProject3/README.md

     return jsonify(trace_data)
 ```

+### Secondary Flask route to render the plot and data table

 ```python
 # This route will create an HTML to render the monthly scatter plot and HTML table
 @app.route("/scatterchart")